sethadam1/essential-mac-apps/README.md

 Mozilla's privacy-focused web browser that offers excellent customization options, strong security features, and a commitment to user privacy without sacrificing performance.

 ### [Wipr](https://giorgiocalderolla.com/wipr.html)
-A fast and efficient ad blocker for Safari that blocks ads, trackers, and other unwanted content while preserving your privacy and improving page loading speeds.##
+A fast and efficient ad blocker for Safari that blocks ads, trackers, and other unwanted content while preserving your privacy and improving page loading speeds.

+---

- Media & Entertainment
+## Media & Entertainment

 Enjoy your favorite content with these excellent media applications.

 ### [Overcast](https://overcast.fm/)
-A feature-rich podcast player with intelligent speed adjustment, voice boost technology, and smart playlists that make listening to podcasts more enjoyable and efficient.## Clou d & Sync
+A feature-rich podcast player with intelligent speed adjustment, voice boost technology, and smart playlists that make listening to podcasts more enjoyable and efficient.

+---

+## Cloud & Sync

 Keep your files synchronized and securely accessible across all your devices.